 Keep in mind that you will need a Tasmanian Parks Pass to do this walk as it is within the Tasman National Park.
 I don’t consider this a fee specific to the hike since if you’re visiting Tasmania, then you ought to buy a Holiday or Annual Pass anyway.

 So, how do you hike the Three Capes Track for free?
 Below is a track summary.
 Note as mentioned, this can be completed over two or three days.
 I walked this track in two days and found this to be best suited to me.
-In my opinion, walking the Three Capes over four days is just way too long if you’re not staying in huts (paid experience).
+In my opinion, walking the Three Capes over four days is just way too long if you’re not staying in huts (the paid experience).

 Start & Finish: Fortescue Bay